au-research/raid-metadata/rtd/docs/source/core/titles.rst

 3.2 titles.type
 ---------------

-**Definition**: Metadata schema block containing title type informaton.
+**Definition**: Metadata schema block containing information about the title type.

 **Requirement**: Mandatory for each title supplied